chinenual/synergize/docs/csurface.md

 ![screenshot](/synergize/docs/screenshots/cs-voice-tab.png)

-The voice table offers controls for everything editable on the UI's Voice Tab.
+The voice table offers controls for everything (except the patch type and routing registers) editable on the UI's Voice Tab.

 Each row corresponds to an oscillator.
-The yellow lights indicate which oscillators are active for the voice.
 Inactive oscillator buttons and sliders are hidden.

 ### Voice Freqs Tab